 Should You Buy a Home in a Seller’s Market?

-Booming sales have been driven, in part, by a shift in what Canadians expect from their homes: more than ever, they’re looking for bigger houses better suited to living, working, and learning in place.
+Booming sales have been driven, in part, by a shift in what Canadians expect from their homes: more than ever, they’re looking for bigger houses on larger lots.
 And if that weren’t enough to heat things up, historically low lending rates have brought more buyers to the market and created a firestorm of demand – particularly for detached homes.

 Yet, amidst all this clamour for housing, new listings – which took a massive hit last spring – never came back with the same gusto.
 As a result, inventory levels in many local markets have been at record lows for months, and a lack of supply has become the defining characteristic of Canadian real estate since the pandemic began.
-So, with 80% of the country’s markets in seller’s market territory,1 should you buy a home?
+So, with the bulk of the country’s major regions in seller’s market territory, should you buy a home?
 To find the answer that’s right for you, here’s what you need to consider.

 Sales are happening fast

 In seller’s markets, things move quickly.
-In seller’s markets amidst a pandemic, they move at lightning speed.
+In seller’s markets with consistently historic conditions, they move at lightning speed.
 Right now, buyers need to know what they want before going to see a home (no touring a handful of “maybes” to figure it out), and you have to be ready to make a quick decision about putting in an offer – we’re talking hours in some cases – because there are so many other buyers to compete with.